 This is the total cost of the mitigation measures for small community water system public supply wells, per drought scenario in the Groundwater Supply layer (see Gailey 2020

-Counties are local administrative units and have different drinking water and groundwater oversight responsibilities.
+Counties are local administrative units and have defined drinking water and groundwater oversight responsibilities.
 Counties have existing and new responsibilities under the Sustainable Groundwater Management Act (SGMA).
-Each county has information about the number of water systems, disadvantaged communities (census places), and groundwater sustainability agencies in the California Water Data Tool.
-Visit the Data

 The California Department of Pesticide Regulation (DPR)

 is one of six branches of the California Environmental Protection Agency (EPA).
 The DPR is responsible for protecting human health and the environment through the regulation of pesticide sales and use.
 They also strive towards implementing reduced-risk pest management practices.